Position

 How to become a Houseman?

 First, complete a medical degree.
-This is a crucial step.
-It usually takes four years.
-During this time, study hard and gain practical experience.
-Next, pass the necessary exams.
+This usually takes four years.
+During this time, study hard and gain practical experience through internships and clinical rotations.
+Next, pass the necessary medical exams.
 These exams test your knowledge and skills.
-They are essential for your career.
+After passing, apply for residency programs.
+These programs offer hands-on training in various medical fields.
+During residency, work under experienced doctors.
+Learn from their expertise and build your skills.
+Finally, complete your residency.
+This is a crucial step to becoming a licensed Houseman.

 1. Complete a medical degree.